PGMDev/Events/README.md

 # Ingame

-Plugin to used to manage competitive matches on bolt.rip.
+Plugin used to manage tournament-level matches.
 Upon joining or cycling, all players on the match's registered teams will be forced onto their respective teams.
 Ingame also manages cycling & starting matches as well as readying teams.
 Maps played in a match can be customised using a format file.
 Customisable vetos are also supported.

 ## Setup